mindspore-ai/docs/tutorials/experts/source_en/parallel/distributed_graph_partition.md

 #### Starting Scheduler and Worker Processes

 Since multiple processes are started within a node, only one `Scheduler` process and multiple `Worker` processes need to be started via a Shell script.
-For the meaning of the environment variables in the script and their usage, refer to the [Environment Variables List](https://www.mindspore.cn/docs/en/r2.3/note/env_var_list.html) for dynamic cluster environment variables.
+For the meaning of the environment variables in the script and their usage, refer to the [dynamic cluster environment variables](https://www.mindspore.cn/docs/en/r2.3/note/env_var_list.html#dynamic-networking).

 The run.sh execution script is as follows: